wverestek/reaxXtract/README.md

 # reaxXtract
-reaxXtract is a python tool to extract reactions from molecular dynamics simulations with the reax force field.
+reaxXtract is a python tool to extract reactions from molecular dynamics simulations with the reax force field (reaxFF).

 At the moment this is just some rough code I put together and far from being finished or fully capable of an automatic analysis, reaction rates etc.